ast-hugger/fabulae/text/pressurised.md

 Holmes spread his hands.

-'But this, as I say, is supposition.
-I do not precisely know Sir Reginald's true intentions.
-What we know with certainty is that the machine was corrupted, a murder was staged, and two conspirators attempted to profit from the chaos they had created.
-The rest is speculation—entertaining, perhaps, but ultimately unprovable.'
+'But this, as I say, is only supposition.
+I do not precisely know Sir Reginald's true intentions.'

 A harsh laugh cut through the room.
 All eyes turned to Moran, who had stirred from his deflated stupor.
 The constable tightened his grip, but the man made no move to escape.
 Instead, he raised his head, and I saw that his handsome features had twisted into something bitter and sardonic.

-'Unprovable,' he repeated.
+'Supposition,' he repeated.
 'How modest of you, Mr. Holmes.
 How delightfully modest.'
 He laughed again, a sound entirely devoid of warmth.
 'You want to know Sir Reginald's true intentions?
 I'll tell you his true intentions, since the game is up regardless.'

 He straightened in the constable's grip, and for a moment I glimpsed the charisma that must have made him such an effective confidence trickster—the ability to command attention, to hold a room in his palm.